-HACCP team

-- HACCP teams should represent a diverse base of onsite professionals. - Some HMBs may also consult additional experts for advice on HACCP plan development. - It may be valuable to consult with HACCP-trained professionals with experience in the food service industry for help with administration of this process. - It is very important to include HMB personnel.
-They have expertise in human milk banking.
-They are also more familiar with the variability and limitations of the operation.
-They must implement and support the plan. - All members of the team play a part in ensuring the highest quality, safety, and ethical practices in donor milk collection, treatments, and provision. - HACCP teams may, however, consist of a smaller group of representatives from the larger group of the HMB team. - A diverse range of expertise fosters valuable brainstorming and supports effective decision-making.
+- The first step in developing a HACCP plan is to build a HACCP team. - HACCP teams should represent a diverse base of onsite professionals. - Some HMBs may also consult additional experts for advice on HACCP plan development. - It may be valuable to consult with HACCP-trained professionals with experience in the food service industry for help with administration of this process. - It is very important to include HMB personnel.
+They have expertise in human milk banking and are also more familiar with the variability and limitations of the operation.
+HMB personnel are also the individuals required to implement and support the HACCP plan. - All members of the HACCP team play a part in ensuring the highest quality, safety, and ethical practices in donor milk collection, treatments, and provision. - HACCP teams may, however, consist of a smaller group of representatives from the larger group of the HMB team. - A diverse range of expertise fosters valuable brainstorming and supports effective decision-making.

-A HACCP HMB team may include people from the following disciplines
+A HACCP HMB team may include people from the following disciplines:3